-Simplifying, downsizing, decluttering… these topics seem to be very popular right now.
+Simplifying, downsizing, decluttering… these topics seem to be very popular.
 Why is this such an issue for so many people?

-When I went through a major downsizing last year, one of the things I learned was that I needed a very small percentage of the things that I had accumulated over the years.
+When I went through a major downsizing several years ago, one of the things I learned was that I needed a very small percentage of the things that I had accumulated over the years.

 This is absolutely not to say that it was easy to sell, donate and throw out piles and piles of things that had been – and in many cases still were – important to me.